bss9395/bss9395.github.io/_en/index.md

 > 01. What is rational is real, and what is real is rational.
 > 01. You win some, you lose some.
 > 01. ~~Too young, too simple, sometimes naive. ~~

+> ### You are the Only One

+> 01. [I] Love to be loved.
+> 01. Anywhere you are, I am near; Anywhere you go, I'll be there; Anytime you whisper my name, you'll see.
+> 01. If I didn't meet you, I wouldn't like you; If I didn't like you, I wouldn't love you; If I didn't love you, I wouldn't miss you; But I did, I do, and I will.